Results from The Euchre Quiz

 What we have learned

 This was first written in January 2013.
-As 2015 draws to a close, the quiz has been taken over 7500 times.
-At the end of the year I rerun the numbers and they don't change very much from year to year.
-As this site continues to evolve the hope is we will see the number of correct answers start to improve.
+As 2016 draws to a close, the quiz has been taken over 10,000 times.
+I have rerun the numbers and they haven't changed very much from year to year.
+As we get more members and the site continues to evolve, our hope is that we will see the number of correct answers start to improve.

 This quiz has given me a good amount of data showing where players could improve their game.
 The numbers given are actual and not adjusted.
 Many participants have taken the test more than once trying to improve their score.
 Still, these results should be fairly accurate.

 Question 7) Missed by 59%, The Question Was - The score is 9 to 6 your favor.
 You hold the following cards in your hand.
 You sit in first seat and the Ace of Clubs is turned up.
-Do you pass or order.
+Do you pass or order?
 With the hand showing, there is a high probability that first seat has a lone in clubs.
 If they do and you pass they will win the game.
-Sure your gave up those two points, but your still in the game and you get to bid next.
+Sure you gave up those two points, but you're still in the game and you get to bid next.
 The bidder has about a 70% chance of making a point.
-I heard some inexperienced players say it is not fair to block the oppositions bid.
+I have heard some inexperienced players say it is not fair to block an opponent's bid.
 I say losing to a lucky lone a 9 - 6 is not fair.
-The only time first seat should not call at 6-or 7 to 9 is when you have a lone stopped (holding right, left-X, or Ace-X-X)
+The only time the first seat should not call at 6-or 7 to 9 is when you have a lone stopped (holding right, left-X, or Ace-X-X)

 Question 4) Missed by 46%, The Question Was - The score is 6 to 8 your favor.
 Jack of Diamonds is the up card.
 You sit in the third seat.
 Your partner is a skilled player and he passed.
 Second seat passed.
 You hold the following cards in your hand.
 Do you Order or pass?
 Here's where knowing basic strategies and knowing your partner come into play.
 The only way your partner should have passed is if they had a lone stopped.
 This means they hold left - X or Ace - X - X in their hand.
 You hold three trump along with a green Ace.
 Out of the seven possible trump, you know where at least 6 of them are.
 This is more than enough information to make a point.